dvbportal/standardfile/README.md

 Golang implementation of the [Standard File](https://standardfile.org/) protocol.

+## Dockerized Version
+This is the dockerized version of the Standard File Go Server.
+All routes expect to begin with /api which is not the case when being used with standardnotes app.
+Please see the modified nginx configuration to take care of this.

 ### Running your own server
 You can run your own Standard File server, and use it with any SF compatible client (like Standard Notes).